wp-plugins/wp-flybox/readme.txt

 8. Custom color configuration

 == Changelog ==

+= 3.3 =
+* Added option to allow offsetting tabs when admin or member bar is showing at top.

 = 3.2 =
 * Added option to allow tabs to be attached to page and not float with window when scrolling.